Lan Kolano

 Profile

 Dr. Lan Kolano is Professor and Chair of the Department of Middle, Secondary and K-12 Education.
 She completed her Ph.D. at UNC-Chapel Hill and has been on UNC Charlotte’s faculty since 2004.
-Her research focuses on the language and identity development of immigrant learners and the development of critical multicultural efficacy of teachers.
-Dr. Kolano is currently working on an ethnographic project that examines and documents the experiences of Southeast Asian immigrant girls with limited formal education as they negotiate language, race, gender and culture and school in North Carolina.
-She teaches foundational courses that emphasize culturally responsive pedagogies in urban school contexts.
-Her research, teaching, and service agendas work in concert in ways that deepen teachers’ cultural and linguistic understanding of English Language Learners in order to promote the development of inclusive classroom environments in urban schools.
+Dr. Kolano’s research agenda is centrally focused on the intersection of language acquisition, identity formation among immigrant learners, and the development of critical multicultural efficacy among educators.
+Her body of research includes extensive mixed methods projects that critically examine and document how immigrant children and their families negotiate intersecting dimensions of language, race, gender, and culture within North Carolina’s educational landscape.
+She teaches foundational courses emphasizing the application of culturally responsive frameworks within urban school environments.
+Her integrated research, teaching, and service commitments are designed to enhance educators’ capacity for cultural and linguistic analysis of Multilingual Learners, thereby fostering the development of equitable and inclusive urban classrooms.

 Education